Crickhowell and the Brecon Beacons

 A short walk takes you to the Monmouthshire and Brecon Canal, with its newly-refurbished footpaths, narrow boats, kingfishers and bluebells.
 Further down the road is a restaurant with bar and 9-hole golf course in the pretty village of Llangattock, recently voted the ‘UK’s greenest village’, with its narrow alleyways, 13th century church and village pub.

-Less than a mile away, across the River Usk, is the charming Georgian market town of Crickhowell, renowned for its high-quality shops, galleries, pubs, restaurants and cafés.
-The town is a jewel in the crown of the Brecon Beacons National Park with its own Tourist Information Centre.
+Less than a mile away, across The River Usk, is the charming Georgian market town of Crickhowell, renowned for its high-quality independent shops, art galleries, pubs, restaurants and cafés.
+The town is a jewel in the crown of the Brecon Beacons National Park with its own Tourist Information Centre and is surrounded by The Black Mountains and Llangattock Escarpment.

 Things to do and see near Crickhowell: